-OIT in oversees various computer centers in university libraries, residence halls, student centers and other buildings.
-The labs offer both Macintosh and Windows systems equipped with a diverse selection of software, scanners and high-speed printers with wireless printing capabilities.
+OIT oversees various computer centers in university libraries, residence halls, student centers, and other buildings.
+The labs offer both Macintosh and Windows systems equipped with a diverse selection of software, scanners, and high-speed printers with wireless printing capabilities.

-Check out For locations, hours and more, please visit:
+For locations, hours and more, please visit:

-- Camden: computing.camden.rutgers.edu/facilities/computers
+- Camden: oit.camden.rutgers.edu/facilities/computers